hongleir/SpaceFlow/README.md

 ![Domain Segmentation](images/domain_segmentation.png)

 Parameters:
-- `segmentation_figure_save_filepath`: the file path for saving the figure of the spatial domain visualization. (default: "./domain_segmentation.pdf")
+- `segmentation_figure_save_filepath`: optional, type: str, the file path for saving the figure of the spatial domain visualization. (default: "./domain_segmentation.pdf")
-- `colormap`: the colormap of the different domains, full colormap options see [matplotlib](https://matplotlib.org/3.5.1/tutorials/colors/colormaps.html)
+- `colormap`: optional, type: str, the colormap of the different domains, full colormap options see [matplotlib](https://matplotlib.org/3.5.1/tutorials/colors/colormaps.html)
-- `scatter_sz`: the marker size in points. (default: 1.0)
+- `scatter_sz`: optional, type: float, the marker size in points. (default: 1.0)
+- `rsz`: optional, type: float, row size of the figure in inches, (default: 4.0)
+- `csz`: optional, type: float, column size of the figure in inches, (default: 4.0)
+- `wspace`: optional, type: float, the amount of width reserved for space between subplots, expressed as a fraction of the average axis width (default: 0.4)
+- `hspace`: optional, type: float,the amount of height reserved for space between subplots, expressed as a fraction of the average axis height (default: 0.4)
+- `left`: optional, type: float, the leftmost position of the subplots of the figure in fraction (default: 0.125)
+- `right`: optional, type: float, the rightmost position of the subplots of the figure in fraction (default: 0.9)
+- `bottom`: optional, type: float, the bottom position of the subplots of the figure in fraction (default: 0.1)
+- `top`: optional, type: float, the top position of the subplots of the figure in fraction (default: 0.9)

 We can also visualize the expert annotation for comparison by: